-What if your spouse just neglects the family, their role and responsibility towards the marriage and home and decides to live their own life, or just not do what is required of them.
-Suddenly the entire weight of the marriage, the home, the family seems to be all on you-just one person.
+What if your spouse just neglects the family, their role, and responsibility toward the marriage and home, and decides to live their own life, or just not do what is required of them?
+Suddenly, the entire weight of the marriage, the home, the family seems to be all on you-just one person.